mredig/Notes-to-Self/Linux Admin/Email-Webserver With ISPConfig.md

 				* for the most part, these should/will be replaced with letsencrypt, so they PROBABLY don't matter?
 Still, try to answer them appropriately.
 As for the last couple questions about a challenge password and company name, you can skip those.

-1. run certbot for main site
+1. run certbot for main site (under suspension... skip for now)
 	* `certbot --apache`
-1. setup cron for certbot
+1. setup cron for certbot (under suspension... skip for now)
 	* `certbot renew --apache --dry-run` (i think? - to confirm automation working)
 	* `[randomMinValueNoBrackets] [randomHourValueNoBrackets] * * * /usr/bin/certbot renew --apache`
 1. pure-ftpd fixes:
 	1. `echo "42424 44242" > /etc/pure-ftpd/conf/PassivePortRange`
 		* This sets a range on the ports than can be used for passive connections.
 Now that you know the port range, you can continue using your firewall to safely open ports in that range.
-	1. `mkdir -p /etc/ssl/private/`
+	1. `mkdir -p /etc/ssl/private/` (this part is dependent on what happens with certbot above)
 	1. `cat /etc/letsencrypt/live/[domainnobrackets]/privkey.pem /etc/letsencrypt/live/[domainnobrackets]/fullchain.pem >> pure-ftpd.pem`
 	1. `/etc/init.d/pure-ftpd-mysql restart`
 1. confirm the following ports are open on firewall (not comprehensive)